Important Notice

 Photography and video recordings that capture the participants’ faces are classified as “personal data” under the Personal Data Protection Act.
 In the Participant Information Sheet (PIS), the researcher should inform the participants (i) what is the purpose of capturing their photo and video, (ii) what will the photos and videos be used for, (iii) whether their faces will be blurred or not be blurred before use, and (iv) when will photos and videos be deleted (i.e., for how long will photos and videos be stored for).
 In the Consent Form, the researcher should include an option for the participants to agree or disagree to photography and video recording.
 Please use the standard verbiage from the CDE ERC Guidelines on Participant Information Sheet & Consent Form.

 Social media data/posts may fall under “human subjects research”.
-Please see Category 4B) under the List of SBER Exemption Categories for more examples of such research.
-The researcher should provide more details of (i) what types of posts will be analysed, (ii) whether any posts will be reproduced (e.g., screenshots used) in their thesis, publications, etc. The researcher should also apply for a waiver of informed consent in the ethics application form if required (see Category 4B) under the List of SBER Exemption Categories).
+Please see Category 4B under the List of SBER Exemption Categories for more examples of such research.
+The researcher should provide more details of (i) what types of posts will be analysed, (ii) whether any posts will be reproduced (e.g., screenshots used) in their thesis, publications, etc. The researcher should also apply for a waiver of informed consent in the ethics application form if required (see Category 4B under the List of SBER Exemption Categories).
 Alternatively, the researcher should seek permission for the use of social media posts (if feasible).

 Data collection instruments are essential components in collecting research data from the participants.
 In the future, if there are any changes to the survey questionnaire, the researcher should submit a modification or amendment to the CDE ERC and attach the latest version for the CDE ERC’s review, before enacting the changes.
-For interview or focus group questions, it may not be possible to define exactly what questions will be asked, but the researcher can make clear to participants that the initial set of questions are the starting points of the conversation.
+For interview or focus group questions, it may not be possible to define exactly what questions will be asked, but the researcher can make clear to participants that the initial set of questions is the starting point of the conversation.
 Please refer to the above section "Amendments and Extensions for Previously Approved Research" for more details on post-approval revisions.

-Available resources from the NUS IRB:
+Available resources from the NUS-IRB:

 About the CDE Ethics Review Committee (CDE ERC):